course-details-portlet

 The course covers themes that promote knowledge about the writing process in connection with publishing scientific articles in relevant journals:

-• Disciplinary-specific communication
+• Disciplinary-specific oral and writing communication

 • The structure of an article - the necessary parts and order